The People's Independent Party

-The People's Independent Party (PIP) is a localist political party based in Castle Point, England.
+The People's Independent Party (PIP) is a localist political party based in Castle Point, in Essex, England.
 Formed in 2021 by former Conservative councillor Steven Cole, and registered in 2022, PIP sought to prevent a local plan to build 5,000 homes in the borough, by taking control of the council from the ruling Conservatives.
 At formation, the party had four councillors (including Cole), all (except Cole) were originally elected as independents.

 History

+PIP was founded to oppose house-building in the Local Plan.
 Following the results of the 2022 election, the PIP gained six seats to take its total to 10 councillors, ending over 20 years of Conservative control of Castle Point Borough Council.
 A new joint administration was formed between the PIP and the Canvey Island Independent Party, with Steven Cole becoming Deputy Leader of the council.

-In February 2023, Steven Cole stood down as party leader, and Warren Gibson was elected as leader of PIP and deputy leader of the council.
+In February 2023, Steven Cole stood down as party leader, and former HGV and taxi driver Warren Gibson was elected as leader of PIP and deputy leader of the council.
 In the 2023 election, the People's Independent Party gained a further seven seats bringing their total up to 16, all of which were taken from the Conservatives.
 There was one remaining seat in the St James' Ward that was Conservative-held.

-In the 2024 election, the party increased their vote share and gained a further eight councillors, winning a majority on the council, with the Conservatives losing all their seats.
-This led to Castle Point becoming the only council in England, where none of the seats are held by Labour, Conservatives, Liberal Democrats, or Greens.
+In the 2024 election, the party increased their vote share and gained a further eight councillors, winning a majority of 24 seats on the council, with the Conservatives losing all their seats.
+They again formed the administration alongside Canvey Island Independent Party.
+This led to Castle Point becoming the only council in England other than the all-independent Isles of Scilly Council where none of the seats are held by Labour, Conservatives, Liberal Democrats, or Greens.
+PIP was helped by thirteen Conservative candidates being unable to stand due to issues with their nomination papers, as well as dissatisfaction with national parties.
+With CIIP, PIP supported court action to recover what they saw as excess payments to former council leadership.

+In England's 2026 local elections, the PIP stood three candidates for Essex County Council with one being elected.